Red Springs Red Robins: History

 In 1948, the Red Springs Red Robins were champions of the Class D level Tobacco State League.
-The Red Robins ended the regular season in 3rd place with an 75–62 record, playing under returning manager Red Norris.
-Red Springs finished 5.5 games behind the 1st placed Sanford Spinners in the final regular season standings.
+The Red Robins ended the regular season in third place with an 75–62 record, playing under returning manager Red Norris.
+Red Springs finished 5.5 games behind the first place Sanford Spinners in the final regular season standings.
 In the playoffs, the Red Robins defeated the Wilmington Pirates 4 games to 3 in the first round.
 In the Finals, the Red Springs Red Robins won the championship by defeating the Sanford Spinners 4 games to 1.

 Red Springs defended their championship and won the 1949 Tobacco State League title.
-The Red Springs Red Robins placed 2rd in the eight–team league.
-The Red Robins finished the regular season with a record of 76–59, playing under manager Red Norris and finished 6.5 games behind the 1st place Dunn-Erwin Twins in the regular season standings.
+The Red Springs Red Robins placed second in the eight–team league.
+The Red Robins finished the regular season with a record of 76–59, playing under manager Red Norris and finished 6.5 games behind the first place Dunn-Erwin Twins in the regular season standings.
 In the 1st round of the playoffs, Red Springs defeated the Sanford Spinners 4 games to 2 and advanced.
 In the Finals, the Red Robins won their second consecutive championship by defeating the Dunn-Erwin Twins 4 games to 1.

 In their final season, the 1950 Red Springs Red Robins reportedly formed a partnership with nearby Laurinburg, North Carolina in Tobacco State League play.
 On July 12, 1950, in a notable game, John Gerace of the Lumberton Auctioneers threw a no-hitter in a 5–0 victory over the Red Robins.
-With a 68–61 regular season record, the Red Robins placed 3rd in the 1950 regular season standings, finishing 21.0 games behind the 1st place Lumberton Auctioneers in the final regular season standings.
+With a 68–61 regular season record, the Red Robins placed third in the 1950 regular season standings, finishing 21.0 games behind the first place Lumberton Auctioneers in the final regular season standings.
 Led by manager Ducky Detweiler, the Red Robins proceeded to the playoffs, losing to the Sanford Spinners 4 games to 0.
 The Tobacco State League permanently folded following the 1950 season.